fiskaltrust/interface-doc/doc/appendix-de-kassensichv/reference-tables/reference-tables.md

 #### Cashpoint closing module (DE: Kassenabschlussmodul)

 The three structure levels (modules) allow transactions to be separated and grouped, so that they can be automatically posted or transferred to the bookkeeping.
-The cash register closing therefore has an accounting function, meaning that the data of the respective closing has to be stored digitally within this module.
-The storage takes place in three files:
+The cash register closing therefore has an accounting function, meaning that the data of the respective closing has to be exported digitally within this module.

+The mandatory audit proof storage can be fulfilled with the fiskaltrust [add-on-products](https://fiskaltrust.de/produkte) (e.g. POS Archiv or AKO - Audicon Kassenarchiv Online).

+The export takes place into following three files:

 ##### File: Z_Zahlart Z_GV_TYP (businesscases.csv)